erickhun/blog/content/posts/investing-from-taiwan.md

 Even though , I still own some single stocks.
 They represent a really small part of my portfolio and I've mostly said "bye" to that money when I clicked "buy", even though I hope they'll grow more than the ETFs.
 For them, I'm aware of them  -->

 #### Low management fees
-Too often, new investors don't realize, or realize too late the importance of choosing low management fees funds.
-Even if that looks insignificant, every funds charge fees.
+Too often, new investors don't realize, or realize too late the importance of choosing low management fee ETF funds.
+Every funds charge fees.
 It can be anywhere from [0.015%](https://www.investopedia.com/articles/markets/102715/3-index-funds-lowest-expense-ratios.asp) to more than 2%.
 Even if 2% sounds not that much, it will negatively impact your final return.
 By starting with $10,000, and adding $2,000 every month over 20 years and with 7% interest:

 - In a 0,2% management fee , you'll end up with $1,028,000, and paid **$25,000 fees**
 - With a 1% management fee, you'll end up with $932,000, and paid **$121,000 fees**
 - With a 2% management fee, you'll end up with $827,000, and paid **$225,000 fees**